Schroders says Fed taper delay to help Brazil sell bonds

 The government is likely to miss its key 2014 budget target, the primary surplus, by as much as 50 billion reais ($22 billion), delivering only about half its goal, estimates by Reuters and private economists show.

-Barrineau said a package that assures fiscal stability ahead could help dispel investors' "overly-pessimistic" views about the commodities powerhouse.
+Barrineau said a package that assures fiscal stability ahead could help dispel investors' "overly-pessimitic" views about the commodities powerhouse.

 Brazil last issued debt abroad in May, raising $800 million in a reopening of its dollar-denominated global bonds due in 2023.
 The sale was overbooked and had a spread of 98 basis points above U.S. Treasuries, the smallest ever for Brazil.